 Grants are funded by Native Plant Society of Texas, the U.S. Fish & Wildlife Service, Monarch Watch and by individual donations to the Bring Back the Monarchs to Texas (BBMT) program.

-The total amount of monies to be budgeted for this program varies.
-Normally it is an amount that will provide for grants ranging from $50 to $400.00.
+The total amount to be budgeted for this program varies from year to year.
+At this time, individual grant amounts cannot exceed a maximum of $400.00.
 Groups are not required to spend their own funds to match the amount of the grant.

 Approved Types of Expenditures

-Funds must be spent on native milkweeds and native nectar plants.
-Applications will be accepted for new gardens and improvement and maintenance of previously installed Monarch Waystations or Monarch Demonstration Gardens.
+Funds must only be spent on native milkweeds and native nectar plants.
+Applications will be accepted for both new gardens and improvement and maintenance of established Monarch Waystations or Monarch Demonstration Gardens.
 Plants can be replaced or milkweeds can be added.
 Funds cannot be spent on signage, hardscape features, barriers, soil, amendments or any other non-plant items.

 Grant Administration Committee

-The Bring Back the Monarchs to Texas Committee shall serve as the grant administration committee.
-The committee’s duties are to evaluate and rank grant applications and to award grants.
+The Bring Back the Monarchs to Texas Committee serves as the grant administration committee.
+The committee’s duties include evaluating and ranking grant applications and awarding grants.
 Evaluation will be based on each plan’s completeness, feasibility and benefit to the Society and to the programs goals.

-- Application to the Grant Committee must be made by February 15 of the year the grant is needed.
+- Submit the application to the Grant Committee by February 16 of the year the grant is needed.
 Email submissions are best.
 Email completed forms to BBMT@npsot.org.

 - Grants will be awarded by March 1.

-The Bring Back the Monarchs to Texas Committee chairman will monitor the progress of the project once a month.
+The Bring Back the Monarchs to Texas Committee chairman will monitor the progress of the project.
 Either she or her representative (in case travel distance is excessive) will attempt to visit the site near project fund expenditure date and we ask that project coordinators inform the committee when the garden work is completed so that visits can be scheduled.
-By November 30, the grantee will submit a short written report to the Bring Back the Monarchs to Texas Committee giving the project status or results, including lessons learned that would help others on similar projects, records of man-hours contributed by each volunteer and project accounting statement with invoices (budget reconciliation) for record keeping.
+By November 30, the grantee will submit a short written report to the Bring Back the Monarchs to Texas Committee giving the project status or results, including lessons learned that would help others on similar projects, records of man-hours contributed by each volunteer and project accounting statement with invoices and receipts (budget reconciliation) for record keeping.
 This information will be used to capture results of the program.
 Reports can be filed earlier than November 30 if the work is completed.

 Determination of a Monarch Watch Monarch Waystation

-Monarch Waystation requirements for certification may be determined by following the link below. http://www.monarchwatch.org/waystations/waystation_requirements.pdf
+Monarch Waystation requirements for certification can be found by following the link below. http://www.monarchwatch.org/waystations/waystation_requirements.pdf